Presidents, Not Dictator/Kings, & Corrupt War Powers

 - In the early 1800s, the Supreme Court made clear the president must ask Congress for permission to use military force, not just for war.

-- Military officers generally shied away from politics and many even refused to vote, up until World War II.
+- Understanding this, military officers wisely generally shied away from politics and many even refused to vote, up until World War II.

-- In 1948, Truman offered General Eisenhower the Democratic nomination for president and as a serving military officer at the time, Eisenhower refused.
+- In 1948, Truman offered General Eisenhower the Democratic nomination for president but as a serving military officer at the time, Eisenhower refused.

-- Unfortunately, President Truman went to war in Korea without requesting or receiving authorization from Congress, starting what we now call the “imperial” presidency.
+- President Truman went to war in Korea without requesting or receiving authorization from Congress, calling it a “police action.”

-- Eisenhower saw Congress as a full partner in such matters but presidents like Kennedy, Johnson, Reagan, Bush (both father and son), and Obama felt increasingly able to start war without authorization from Congress.
+- Presidents Bush (both father and son) and Obama went to war without authorization from Congress.